-Incentives can heavily impact employee engagement.
+Incentives impact employee engagement.
 These incentives can be anything from comprehensive medical insurance, to pay raises, or flexible work time.
 Many companies believe that employees are best motivated with money, such as bonuses or raises.
 However, a report from Badgeville concludes that 70% of employees are motivated through non-monetary means.
-It makes sense that employees are motivated by something other than a paycheck with overall workplace happiness affected by so many factors.

-If you manage a company that is still rebounding economically or a start-up that has to closely watch its cash flow, unconventional incentives can help you hang onto your valuable employees while staying within your budget.
+If you manage a company that has to closely watch its cash flow, unconventional incentives can help you hang onto your valuable employees while staying within your budget.
 Understanding what keeps employees engaged makes it easier to implement the following non-monetary motivators.

-Many employees go to sleep at night dreaming about the day their managers or bosses will finally recognize all their hard work and contributions with a simple pat on the back or public thanks.
+Many employees go to sleep at night wondering when their manager will finally recognize all their hard work and contributions with a simple pat on the back or public thanks.
 Managers can easily overlook how hard their employees work and neglect to show their gratitude.
 If you haven’t taken time to thank your team, do it now.

 Recognize each team member individually, or if you work for a big company, recognize full teams all at once.
 During team meetings, through email, or during one-on-one time thank an employee for their hard work if you know they have exceeded a goal or reached a milestone.
 Some companies hand out recognition plaques, such as “Employee of the Month.”
-Shoot for sincere recognition and let your employees know exactly where they did well.
+Let your employees know exactly where they did well.
 A simple “thank you” goes a long way.

 Listen to Ideas